 “I have all this great work – how do I promote myself?!”

-It’s the commonest of refrains amongst freelancers.
-You’ve spent weeks on a piece of work and you justifiably want to show it off to prospective clients – what’s the best way?
+It’s the most common refrain amongst freelancers.
+You’ve spent weeks on a piece of work and you justifiably want to show it off to prospective clients – but, what’s the best way?

-We’ll start off with perhaps the most straightforward offering, Clippings.me.
-Once set up with a profile, you can add a profile picture, social profiles and contact information, along with a quick blurb about yourself.
-Your portfolio of work is presented in a simple list, separated into categories with pictures and publications details accompanying each one.
+We’ll start off with perhaps the most straightforward offering: Clippings.me.
+Once you’re set up with a profile, you can add a profile picture, your social profiles and contract information, along with a quick blurb about yourself.
+Your portfolio of work is presented in a simple list, separated into categorie with pictures and publication details accompanying each other.

 To make collecting your work that much easier, Clippings.me gives members a browser bookmarklet to quickly add stories to their portfolios.